 Since not all international customers will be satisfied with a company's products, a process must be in place to return them and process a refund.

-The money side of the equation has become easier through credit cards and online financial tools.
-Yet the physical shipment can be just as complicated and costly as it was originally, but now in reverse.
+The money side of the equation has become easier through credit cards and online financial tools, yet the physical return shipment can be just as complicated and costly as it was originally.

 A company needs to think about how a product will be returned and who will pay the cost of shipping it back.
 In some cases, companies will give a customer a refund and won't require the item to be returned since that cost is too high.
 I recommend every company thinks their return policy out far in advance.